-PROJECT PRIORITIZATION & PROJECT SELECTION
+PROJECT PRIORITIZATION:

 The demand for transportation improvement far exceeds the funds available.
-Good stewardship mandates that the agency use limited dollars to preserve and improve Vermont's transportation assets in the most efficient manner.
+Good stewardship mandates that VTrans use limited dollars to preserve and improve Vermont's transportation assets in the most efficient manner.
 The agency must apply asset management principles to take a long-term view of the overall transportation network, and choose activities that minimize long-term costs.